8 stunning Cotswold stately homes to visit this Christmas

 Although the Lodge Park closes for winter, gather your loved ones, wrap up warm and soak in the stunning architecture and gorgeous landscape of the Estate, embracing the crisp, winter air.

 You may even spot deer running through the countryside.

 A gem of Jacobean architecture, Chastleton House was built between 1607 and 1612 by a prosperous wool merchant who wished to boast his wealth and power.

 Exuding a timeless atmosphere, as the building was left untouched in the 21st century, it's a fascinating place to enjoy a relaxing stroll.

-This Christmas, on the weekends of November 24 and 25, December 1, 2, 8 and 9, embrace the Victorian celebrations; a roaring fire will warm you up while you enjoy the festive journey through the house.
+This Christmas, on the weekends of November 23 and 24, November 30 and December 1, 8 and 9, embrace the traditional Victorian celebrations; a roaring fire will warm you up while you enjoy the festive journey through the house.